A lot of you guys mentioned that we haven’t given Andis GTX T Outliner the proper love it deserves in a standalone review.

 Do you really expect it to stay cool or quiet all the time?
 That is simply naive.
 Your trade off here is the sheer power and detailing potential you get.

-I’ll say it again and again: this is the best Andis trimmer, the company’s finest.
+So base from this Andis GTX trimmer review, I’ll say it again and again: this is the best Andis trimmer, the company’s finest.
 Sure, for some people it might feel too robust, but for most, this machine will be an insane addition.

 The deep tooth blade to style thicker/longer hair better, the solid 3-prong cord that balances the GTX trimmer’s movement, that motor power…The black Andis T Outliner is a must for both barbers and people just seeking quality grooming at home.